Course titleAgriculture and Soil Chemistry

-This course explores the physical and chemical nature of soil as Course Term: Yearlong well as the relationships between soil, plants, animals and agricultural practices.
+This course explores the physical and chemical nature of soil as Course Term: Yearlong well as the relationships between soil; plants; animals and agricultural practices.
 Students will examine properties of soil and Grade Levels: 10-12 land and their connections to plant and animal production.
-Using Graduation Credit: Science knowledge of scientific protocols as well as course content, students will develop an Agriscience research program to be CSU/UC: Lab Science(d) conducted throughout the first semester of the course.
-To CTE Course Level: Singleton complete that whole project each student will investigate and test an Agriscience research question by formulating a scientific School: Westmont question related to the course content, formulating a hypothesis based on related research, conducting an experiment to test the hypothesis, collecting quantitative data, and forming a conclusion based on analysis of the data.
-The result of this research program will be an in depth research and experimentation paper that is technically written, based on scientific protocol, and cited using APA formatting.
-Additionally, students will develop and present a capstone soil management plan for agricultural producers, using the content learned throughout the course.
-Throughout the course, students will be graded on participation in intracurricular FFA activities as well as the development and maintenance of an ongoing Supervised Agricultural Experience (SAE) program.
+Using Graduation Credit: Science knowledge of scientific protocols as well as course content; students will develop an Agriscience research program to be CSU/UC: Lab Science(d) conducted throughout the first semester of the course.
+To CTE Course Level: Singleton complete that whole project each student will investigate and test an Agriscience research question by formulating a scientific School: Westmont question related to the course content; formulating a hypothesis based on related research; conducting an experiment to test the hypothesis; collecting quantitative data; and forming a conclusion based on analysis of the data.
+The result of this research program will be an in depth research and experimentation paper that is technically written; based on scientific protocol; and cited using APA formatting.
+Additionally; students will develop and present a capstone soil management plan for agricultural producers; using the content learned throughout the course.
+Throughout the course; students will be graded on participation in intracurricular FFA activities as well as the development and maintenance of an ongoing Supervised Agricultural Experience (SAE) program.

-Requested competency code:
+Requested competency codeLab Science

 Please provide a breakdown of hands on labs conducted in this course.